-Services considered not "reasonable and necessary," according to the standards of Medicare and Rhode Island Medicaid, unless these services are listed by our plan as covered services.
+- Services considered not "reasonable and necessary," according to the standards of Medicare and Rhode Island Medicaid, unless these services are listed by our plan as covered services. - Experimental medical and surgical treatments, items, and drugs, unless covered by Medicare or under a Medicare-approved clinical research study or by our plan.
+Refer to Chapter 3 for more information on clinical research studies.
+Experimental treatment and items are those that are not generally accepted by the medical community. - Surgical treatment for morbid obesity, except when it is medically necessary and Medicare or Rhode Island Medicaid pays for it. - Gym memberships - A private room in a hospital, except when it is medically necessary. - Personal items in your room at a hospital or a nursing facility, such as a telephone or a television. - Fees charged by your spouse or domestic partner, guardian, or legal representative. - Elective or voluntary enhancement procedures or services (including weight loss, hair growth, sexual performance, athletic performance, cosmetic purposes, anti-aging, and mental performance), except when medically necessary.

-- Experimental medical and surgical treatments, items, and drugs, unless covered by Medicare or under a Medicare-approved clinical research study or by our plan.
-See Chapter 3, page 41, for more information on clinical research studies.
-Experimental treatment and items are those that are not generally accepted by the medical community. - Surgical treatment for morbid obesity, except when it is medically necessary and Medicare or Rhode Island Medicaid pays for it. - Gym memberships - A private room in a hospital, except when it is medically necessary. - Personal items in your room at a hospital or a nursing facility, such as a telephone or a television. - Fees charged by your spouse, guardian, or legal representative. - Elective or voluntary enhancement procedures or services (including weight loss, hair growth, sexual performance, athletic performance, cosmetic purposes, anti-aging, and mental performance), except when medically necessary. - Cosmetic surgery or other cosmetic work.
-There are special clinical circumstances where coverage is available.
-This includes, but is not limited to, requests involving transgender care, post breast cancer care which has created cosmetic issues, and situations where a cosmetic issue effects normal function or emotional well being. - Orthopedic shoes, unless the shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease. - Radial keratotomy, LASIK surgery, and other low-vision aids. - Reversal of sterilization procedures, and non-prescription contraceptive supplies. - Naturopath services (the use of natural or alternative treatments). - Services provided to veterans in Veterans Affairs (VA) facilities.
-However, when a veteran gets emergency services at a VA hospital and there is VA cost sharing, we will reimburse the veteran for the amount he or she paid.
+- Cosmetic surgery or other cosmetic work, unless it is needed because of an accidental injury or to improve a part of the body that is not shaped right.
+However, the plan will pay for reconstruction of a breast after a mastectomy and for treating the other breast to match it. - Chiropractic care, other than manual manipulation of the spine consistent with Medicare coverage guidelines. - Orthopedic shoes, unless the shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease. - Radial keratotomy, LASIK surgery, and other low-vision aids. - Reversal of sterilization procedures, and non-prescription contraceptive supplies. - Naturopath services (the use of natural or alternative treatments). - Services provided to veterans in Veterans Affairs (VA) facilities.
+However, when a veteran gets emergency services at a VA hospital and there is VA cost sharing, we will reimburse the veteran for the amount they paid.